Beki-D/discord-dashboard-clone_tailwind/README.md

 Here I attempted to make a clone of Discord.
 I made this project with ReactJS and Tailwind.

-This was originally a project idea of the guy from Fireship.io.
+This was originally a project idea of Jeff Delaney from Fireship.io.
+He's an awesome, fast-paced guy.

 Link to his video: https://www.youtube.com/watch?v=pfaSUYaSgRo&t=530s His github account: https://github.com/fireship-io